jenkins-infra/update-center2/site/LAYOUT.md

 ### Tier List

 The file `tiers.json` is generated as part of update-center2 execution and published in the root directory.
+It contains all recent Jenkins releases (LTS and weekly) that are used as the core dependency for a plugin.

 It allows programmatically determining which versions of Jenkins get served which update site.

 ## Regular tiered update sites (LTS and weekly)

 Directories with names containing Jenkins LTS baselines like `2.204` are version specific update sites.

-* `2.204/` contains the tiered update site for Jenkins 2.204 and _similar_ weekly releases not matching an LTS baseline.
+* `dynamic-2.344/` contains the tiered update site for the Jenkins 2.344 weekly release.
-* `stable-2.204/` contains the tiered update site for Jenkins 2.204.x.
+* `dynamic-stable-2.332.1/` contains the tiered update site for Jenkins 2.332.1.

 Each of these update sites only offer plugins compatible with the respective baseline, as well as the newest weekly or LTS release, depending on the variant (LTS or weekly).
 This increases the usefulness of the update sites to users of slightly older releases of Jenkins, as they won't regularly be offered incompatible releases of plugins.

-The Jenkins project publishes a limited, fixed number of tiered update sites to encourage users to regularly update Jenkins.
+The Jenkins project publishes a number of such tiered update sites, supporting releases going back one year (as of May 2022) to encourage users to regularly update Jenkins.

 ```
 2.204/